- All award types

 b) New Zealand Citizens or Permanent Residents;

-c) enrolled or preparing to enrol full time for a Master’s Degree at one of the following
+c) enrolled or preparing to enrol full time for a Master’s Degree at an approved institute in the Auckland region.

 In making these awards, the selection committee shall give consideration to: